dotnet-websharper/docs/content/core/wsconfig.md

 The `library` project type is the default, it can be omitted.
 In this case the WebSharper compiler translates the found JavaScript scope, preparing the project to be used as a reference of other WebSharper projects.

 The `web`, `spa`, and `microservice` project types work as web projects.
-The WebSharper compiler creates pre-optimized runtime metadata for them for fast startup of WebSharper Sitelets and Remoting services.
+The WebSharper compiler creates pre-optimized runtime metadata for them for fast startup of WebSharper sitelets and remoting services.
 A `web` project supports full Sitelet functionality.
 An `spa` outputs a single `.js` file to be linked from a static `html` file.
 A `microservice` is geared towards using server-side functionality only.

 A `bundleOnly` project mimics `spa` for the `.js` output, but skips .NET compilation for F# and embedding resources for C# for faster turnaround of client-only use cases.